sqlfluff/sqlfluff-github-actions/README.md

     - Returns output of lint as a tidy comment on same github pull request

 - [tails.com](./menu_of_workflows/tails.com)
-    - Heavily inspired by the [Surfline](./menu_of_workflows/surfline) worflow, with the following additions:
+    - Heavily inspired by the [Surfline](./menu_of_workflows/surfline) workflow, with the following additions:
     - Custom root directory.
-    - `requirements.txt` based dependency managment rather than `conda`.
+    - `requirements.txt` based dependency management rather than `conda`.
     - Robust to logging bugs in dbt logging, but using the sqlfluff `--write-output` option.

 ## A note on nomenclature